akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She worked a pebble out of her shoe, retied the laces, and sat a little longer than she meant to, resting her aching feet, watching the sun slant through the oaks.
 The air was cool, the road empty, apart from an old woman carrying a big bundle of sticks on her back.
 Beatrice was beginning to feel safe.

-Then came the rhythmic clump-clump of a bullock team, the cart behind them groaning with every turn of a dry, wooden wheel.
+Then came the rhythmic clump‑clump of a bullock team, the cart behind them groaning with every turn of a dry, wooden wheel.

 ---

 ### The Way Home

-It came up behind her, the squeaking wheels of a low-slung bullock-wain.
+It came up behind her, the squeaking wheels of a low‑slung bullock‑wain.
 The wooden frame groaned under the weight of two pairs of oxen.
-The carter set the pace with his long ox-pole tapping a slow *clack* *clack* *clack* on the heavy carved yokes around their neck.
-Seated beside him on a makeshift bench—a thick-sawn plank—was a woman and a child bundled in her lap.
+The carter set the pace with his long ox‑pole tapping a slow *clack* *clack* *clack* on the heavy carved yokes around their neck.
+Seated beside him on a makeshift bench—a thick‑sawn plank—was a woman and a child bundled in her lap.
 On the tailboard were perched two girls, their legs swinging in a rhythmic blur, bare feet caked with the grey dust of the Rockingham road.

 The family seemed to be on the way home after a morning delivering goods, glad to be leaving the castle.

 The man pulled up.
-Beatrice scented the sour‑tallow from the creaking axels.
+Beatrice scented the sour‑tallow from the creaking axles.

 “Far to go?”